abelsiqueira/abelsiqueira.github.io-old/curriculum.en.md

 # Talks and participation in events

+  - [XI Brazilian Workshop on Continuous Optimization.]({{ site.baseurl }}/assets/brazopt-2016.pdf)
+    _Numerical Experience with a Class of Trust-Region Algorithms for Unconstrained Smooth Optimization_.
+    **Talk**.
+May, 23rd, 2016.
+UFAM, Manaus, Brazil
   - [2016 Optimization Days.]({{ site.baseurl }}/assets/jopt-2016.pdf)
     _A Workflow for Designing Optimization Methods in the Julia Language_.
     **Talk**.
 May, 4th, 2016.
 HEC Montréal, Montreal, Canada.